 4. Use Analytics tools like Pallyy to study your competition.

 If something is working for them, most likely it will work for you.
 After all, you’re trying to attract the same audience, aren’t you?

-5. Link to other popular (and highly credible) articles or magazines in your industry.
 If you are a small blogger in the economics niche, link your articles to major magazines or newspapers like the Economist.
-This will help your post rank even higher on search engines and more people will be able to discover your post.
+This will give people who don’t know you more credibility to your post.

 So now that you’ve done your research and chosen a topic how do you actually write it down in a compelling way?

-If you are new or just starting with copywriting for social media, this formula will take your social media posts to the next level!
+If you are new or just starting to write copy for social media posts, this formula will take your social media posts to the next level!

 Just follow these 4 easy-peasy steps and you will master a popular copywriting technique that is being used by the biggest brands (including Coca-Cola).

-AIDA (Attention – Interest – Desire – Action) model:
+This method is called the AIDA (Attention – Interest – Desire – Action) model

 AIDA formula for copywriting works well for a variety of marketing and advertising materials, including websites, blog posts, newsletters, Instagram and Facebook ads, as well as printed media.